 CONTACT US

-A good base starts with good soil.
+Strong roads start with strong soil.
+When soil stays in place, the road’s surface lasts longer and stays safer.
 The trouble is that the soil in many parts of the world contains expansive clays that are difficult to build on.
-We’ll explore what expansive clays are, the problems with building on clay, and some clay stabilizers you can use to construct better, stronger roads on these soils.
+We’ll explore what these soils are and the problems with building on them.
+Then, we’ll compare different clay stabilizers to help you build better, stronger roads.

 Properties of Expansive Clay

-Highly plastic clay soils are called expansive clays because they expand the most when wet.
+Clays are plastic—aka stretchy and easy to mold into shapes.
+They swell and shrink due to changing moisture.
+Highly plastic clay soils are called expansive clays because they swell the most when wet.
 They can become extremely soupy and sticky, hence their nickname gumbo clay.
-You may also hear people call them fat clay or heavy clay because the particles absorb water and swell up, which makes them weigh more.
+You may also hear people call them fat clay or heavy clay because the particles weigh more when they absorb lots of water.

-Clay’s shapeable nature sounds good for road construction; it should make roads easy to shape, right?
-No!
-Unfortunately, all that plasticity makes construction more challenging, whether it be for unpaved roads, paved roads, or any other project.
-Let’s cover some of the main problems with building on clay soil.
+Clay’s plasticity sounds good for construction.
+It should make roads easy to shape and build, right?
+Not quite!
+Unfortunately, all that plasticity makes construction more challenging for both unpaved roads and paved roads.
+In this section, we’ll cover six of the main problems with building on clay soil.

 Expansive Clay Is Hard to Compact

-Clay reacts so highly to water that it can change shape during the construction process.
-The crew may water the soil to its optimum moisture content (the amount of moisture it needs to fully compact).
-But as the day goes on, air and sunlight begin to dry the clay, causing it to expand and contract unevenly on different parts of the jobsite.
-That makes it difficult for the construction crew to compact expansive clays uniformly and for the soil to retain a consistent shape when it dries.
+For example, the crew may start by wetting the clay to reach its optimum moisture content (the amount of water soil must contain to fully compact).
+But as the day goes on, air and sunlight begin to dry the clay, causing it to contract unevenly on different parts of the jobsite.
+That makes it difficult for the crew to compact expansive clays uniformly, so the soil may not retain a consistent shape when it dries.

 It's Tough on Machinery

 Expansive clays are heavy, clumpy, and sticky when wet.
-If the construction crew oversaturates them, these soils can stick to machinery or clog equipment.
-That can slow down the project timeline significantly.
+If the construction crew oversaturates them, these soils can clog or stick to trucks and heavy equipment.
+That can damage the machine—or at the very least, force operators to spend extra time cleaning out the gunk instead of working.
+Both of those things can slow down the project timeline significantly.

 Expansive Clay Is Unstable

-Soil under roads will get wet due to groundwater, rain, and other moisture seeping in.
-When expansive clay soil gets wet, its particles change shape—and some changes could be permanent.
-When expansive clays dry out, they often contract and change shape again.
+Expansive clay soil under roads will get wet due to groundwater, rain, and other moisture seeping in.
+That makes its particles change shape—and some changes could be permanent.
+And when expansive clays dry out, they often contract and change shape again.
 They can even harden into a concrete-like material that’s extremely difficult to break up.

 That’s bad news for road construction.
 Any soil that shifts under the roadway will cause structural failures and safety issues on the roadway.
 (Hello, potholes and collapsing asphalt!)